CGLIFE7/KronosDocs/docs/docs/reflector.md

 <br>

 Spawns a reflector plane lined up with the selected object.
+Adjust size with leftmouse and position with scrollwheel.